 5. The FAFSA is complicated and time consuming

 In reality most families find the FAFSA fairly simple to complete.
 It can take more time for families who have particularly complex financial situations, but the majority will be able to complete the FAFSA in less than half an hour.
 Families should also know they do not need to wait to file taxes to file the FAFSA.
-Beginning in the fall of 2016 families may file the FAFSA as early as October for the following academic year.

 6. Just move to a state and live there for a year and you’ll get in-state tuition

 There can be a huge cost difference between tuition at public universities for students who live in-state and students coming from out of state.
 While years ago it was common for students to just move to the other state for a year before college and work to establish residency it is not so simple in many states now.
 Colleges and the state legislatures that are making allocations for higher education want tax dollars to support state residents first.
 Colleges have established very complex policies and procedures for determining in-state student status.
 Students really need to look at each college and each state individually before they set out on a plan to try to establish residency.
 There are out of state tuition bargains but students need to build this planning into the early stages of their college admissions application planning.